 Bottom line: it’s better to shave or wax or remove the hair before you self-tan.
 You’ll get a cleaner, smoother look.
 That’s the ideal.
 But many of us just don’t want to bother constantly trimming small bits of hair.

-If you’ve got any long hair, you may want to hit it with some scissors.
+If you’ve got any long hair, hit it with a trimmer or scissors to shorten it.
 This will allow you to trim it away and reduce how much of an issue it causes you.
-The longer the hair, the more chances that the tanning solution will stick to your body hair instead of the skin.
+The longer the hair, the more chance that the tanning solution will stick to your body hair instead of the skin.

 The sharper the scissors, the easier it will be to trim away the hair closer to your skin.
 Of course, the amount of hair that you want to trim off of your legs will depend on the amount of time that you want to put into your self tanning preparation regimen.